bludit/documentation-english/api/introduction/index.md

 | message	| string	| Returns a little message about the execution	|
 | data 		| array		| The content of the response for the endpoint	|

-You can check the HTTP Code for differents response.
+You can check the HTTP Code for different responses.